NTMC-Community/MatchZoo/README.md

   </tr>
 </table>

+## We're actively developing MatchZoo 2.0 with everything improved, stay tuned!
+See branch 2.0 for early access.

 ## Installation
 MatchZoo is still under development.
 Before the first stable release (1.0), please clone the repository and run
 ```